Share

 This is the reason why DrugSorb-ATR has been granted U.S. FDA Breakthrough Device Designation.
 There are currently no approved or cleared therapies for this unmet need in the U.S. or Canada.

-Planned regulatory submissions to the U.S. FDA and Health Canada in 2024
+Regulatory submissions to the U.S. FDA and Health Canada were made in September and November 2024

 1. DrugSorb-ATR is an investigational device and has not been evaluated by, and is not yet cleared/approved by the FDA, Health Canada, or by any other global regulatory agency, and is not commercially available for sale.